Organization of the faculty

 Großhaderner Str.
 2

-D-82152 Planegg-Martinsried
+82152 Planegg-Martinsried

 Professorship Application

-Promotion office of the faculty of Biology
+Doctoral office of the Faculty of Biology

 Ludwig-Maximilians-Universität München